sanskrit/raw_etexts_english/blogs/manasataramgini/2015-09-02_pae1b987ini-xuanzang-and-tolkappiyae1b989-some-legends-and-history.md

 +++
-title = "Pāṇini, Xuanzang, and Tolkāppiyaṉ: some legends andxa0history"
+title = "Pāṇini, Xuanzang, and Tolkāppiyaṉ: some legends and history"

 +++
 [A slightly modified version of article was originally published at